collerek/ormar/docs/fastapi/response.md

     first_name: str
     last_name: str

-# note that it's now can use ormar Model User2 with required password
 @app.post("/users3/", response_model=UserBase) # use pydantic model here
-async def create_user3(user: User): #use ormar model here
+async def create_user3(user: User): #use ormar model here (but of course you CAN use pydantic also here)
     return await user.save()
 ```